White stepped out of the bedroom, Bell's shallow breaths still lingering in his ears.

 Aisha.

-As my body plunged downward, I reached for her.
+As his body plunged downward, White reached for her.

-And when her hand clasped mine, the weight vanished.
+And when her hand clasped his, the weight vanished.

-Gravity lost its chains; my body became light.
+Gravity lost its chains; his body became light.

-With her by my side, we floated and landed safely.
+With her by his side, they floated and landed safely.

 "Are you really stupid?!"
 Aisha's voice was sharp, dripping with both anger and worry.